Pacific-salmon-assess/skrunchy/README.md

 fishery, as documented in [Winther et al. 2024](https://publications.gc.ca/site/eng/9.901355/publication.html "An assessment of Skeena River Chinook salmon using genetic stock identification 1984 to 2020")

+Detailed methods with variables and equations matching (as much as possible) this package will be added in the file: `methods.PDF`.

 ## General methods

 Here, we take a known abundance of population $K$ and expand it to